DayoOliyide/kafka-cluster/README.md

 ##  Setup
 1. Install [docker](https://docs.docker.com/installation/#installation) onto your system
 2. Install [docker-compose](https://docs.docker.com/compose/install/)
-3. Download [0.8.2.1](http://kafka.apache.org/downloads.html) version of kafka and unzip in a location of your choice, you'll need this mainly for the kafka command/console tools
+3. Download [Confluent Platform](http://confluent.io/downloads/) zip file and unzip in a location of your choice, you'll need this mainly for the kafka command/console tools
-4. After cloning this repo, set up the appropriate docker-compose.yml link.
-There are 2 configurations, a single node kafka and a three node kafka (both using a single zookeeper in standalone mode)
-To use a three node kafka cluster, run ``ln -fns ./configs/three-node-kafka.yml docker-compose.yml``
-To use a single node kafka cluster, run ``ln -fns ./configs/one-node-kafka.yml docker-compose.yml``

 ##  Running
 1. This step only applies to linux users, mac users should skip this. you'll need to create local directories (under /tmp/docker) that are linked to directories internally used by the containers. set up all associated local volumes/directories by running this command